joao-pamper/CalendarVAR/README.md

 ## Acknowledgments

 This project was inspired by [Dylan Beattie’s blog post](https://dylanbeattie.net/2021/01/12/adding-events-to-google-calendar-via-a-link.html).
-A big thank you for the insightful reference and guidance on creating Google Calendar event links!
+A big thank you for the insightful reference on creating Google Calendar event links!